rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

 ## Deck: instantiating cards

-With those `suits` and `values`, there is enough information in the `Deck` class to be able to create a `Card` instance for each of 52 combinations.
+The purpose of a "deck" will be to *contain* a set of 52 cards.
+In Python, we choose to store these cards in a list.
+With the `suits` and `values` we defined in the previous step, there is enough information in the `Deck` class to be able to create a `Card` instance for each of 52 combinations.

 **Write** code to generate all 52 `Card`s and add them to a list called `cards`.
 Code to do this should be added to the end of the initializer.